This post may contain affiliate links. Please read my disclosure and privacy policy.

 If you need further incentive to give buckwheat flour a try, with this bread or in another recipe, consider this: buckwheat, like quinoa, contains a full spectrum of essential amino acids, making it one of the few vegetable sources of complete protein that equals the protein of fish or meat in quality.
 Perhaps I should rename this “power banana bread?”

-Which brings me to my banana bread.
+Which brings me back to my vegan buckwheat banana bread.

 Happy baking!